sometotal/joesepi.com/music/lyrics/discount-fireworks/songs/hana-hou.md

 With a smirk she called me darling and said lets go
 Said that there was a little damage, and thought that I should know
 Some ska with Scottish Dave
-found a bench at the beach real late
+Found a bench at the beach real late
 The crowd chants hana hou

 Gonna ride a north shore wave